 Bobby can be like this too, mainly because even for someone his age, he's astonishing easy to influence and can be pushed into behaving in strange ways just from being around certain people.

 Cotton's second wife Didi is maybe the most extreme possible version of this.
 She's always shown as quiet, depressed, and submitted, all of which are desireable traits in a spouse to the Jerkass Cotton Hill.
-With little free will of her own, she seems more like a slave then a wife.
+With little free will of her own, she seems more like a slave than a wife.

 Lois' mother is also shown as being a doormat to her husband, essentially bending to his will and even suppressed her Jewish identity because her husband wanted to get into country clubs.
 However, when she discovers in another episode that her husband cheated on her, she firmly tells him to leave.